Trump must pay more than $350m in NY civil fraud trial, judge rules

 - Oops!Something went wrong.Please try again later.

-The case was brought by NY Attorney General Letitia James and centred around allegations that Trump inflated his companies' values when it came to getting loans but deflated them when it came to filing taxes.
+Political beliefs and the venue of the proceedings, not the facts, had determined the outcome of the trial, Donald Trump Jr criticized after the decision on the online platform X. New York City is considered liberal and usually votes predominantly Democrat.

+The civil trial centred on the future of the 77-year-old's business empire.
+New York Attorney General Letitia James accused Trump, his sons and employees of manipulating the value of the Trump organization for years in order to obtain cheaper loans and insurance contracts.

 Friday's ruling was not a case of guilt or innocence as Engoron had already determined Trump's guilt.
-The ruling was to determine what the former president would owe.
+The ruling was to determine what the former president must pay.

+Since it was a civil trial, there was no threat of a prison sentence or direct consequences for Trump's bid for the presidency.

+However, the ex-president is currently involved in a number of other proceedings, none of which have gone in his favour lately.